Conference 2025: Day 3 programme

 As we draw the conference to a close, this plenary session will bring together representatives from the four UK nations to share rapid-fire insights on national progress for peatlands.
 Building on the UK Peatland Strategy Progress Report published a year ago, each speaker will deliver a lightning talk highlighting key developments, with a particular focus on new mechanisms and approaches to meet capacity and scale restoration efforts.
 The panel will also reflect on the key themes, challenges, and opportunities emerging from the past three days, offering a forward-looking perspective on what’s needed next to deliver impact at pace and scale across the UK’s peatland landscapes.

-5.30pm – 7pm Conference close and pack down
+5.30pm – 7pm Conference close and pack down for exhibitors

 Topic deep dives

-Further topic deep dives will be added to the programme throughout July and August and bookings will open in September.
-If you have purchased a full ticket or Day 3 ticket, you will be sent instructions on how to book your choice of session(s)
+Delegates to choose the full day session OR one AM AND one PM session.
+If you have purchased a full ticket or Day 3 ticket, you will be sent instructions on how to book your choice of session(s) from the list below.

-Getting into the Bog: creative skills to support your practice
+Getting into the bog: creative skills to support your practice

 Creative expression is a uniquely powerful form of expression and engagement, and there are numerous practitioners and projects working with peat.
 However, there’s limited evidence that ecologists, academics, conservation officers, project managers and fund raisers working with peat are drawing on creative techniques to support and develop their work.